TIMBERLINE STUDIOS PRESENTS

 // FEATURES

 One resource pool.
-Zero starting Chronite.
-1,000 per death.
-Every death is 10% of the mission.
-Five deaths burns half the quota.
-Reckless play punishes the entire squad.
+Every death costs 1,000 Chronite — 10% of the mission.
+Five deaths burns half the goal.
+Your Ranger going hero costs your Engineer the extraction.
 Every choice has weight.

 No battle pass.
 No weapon tiers.
 No gameplay advantage purchasable at any price.
 Cosmetics only.
 This is a permanent franchise commitment, not a launch-period policy.